Low-carbon fuel standard: Other U.S. regional proposals and programs

 Eleven U.S. Northeast and Mid-Atlantic states have committed to analyzing a single low-carbon fuel standard for the entire region, driving commercialization and creating a larger market for fuels with low carbon intensity.
 The standard is aimed to reduce greenhouse gas emissions from fuels for vehicles and other uses, including fuel used for heating buildings, industrial processes, and electricity generation.
 Ten of these states are members of the Regional Greenhouse Gas Initiative (RGGI).
 California Air Resources Board (CARB) staff has been coordinating with representatives of these States.
 The states developing a regional LCFS are Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.

 A Memorandum of Understanding concerning the development of the regional low carbon fuel standard program was signed by the Governors of each State on December 30, 2009, committing the states to an economic analysis of the program, consultation with stakeholders before ruling, and a draft model rule by early 2011.

 The Oregon Clean Fuels Program

 In 2009, Oregon's legislature authorized the state's Department of Environmental Quality to create a standard with the same essential structure as California's LCFS.
 DEQ began full implementation of the program starting in 2016.
 The Oregon Clean Fuels Standard (CFS) explicitly draws on life-cycle greenhouse gas intensity calculations created or approved by the California Air Resources Board for the LCFS.

 By early 2019, the path of CFS credit prices seemed to suggest some de facto linkage between the California and Oregon programs.
 Although Oregon's credit prices have been generally lower, Oregon has experienced a similar upward movement in prices in the 2016-2018 period, in parallel with California credit price increases.

+Washington Clean Fuel Standard

+The state of Washington is implementing a clean fuel standard which will require carbon intensity of its transportation fuels to 20% below 2017 levels by 2034.